Besnik Hasi: Anderlecht

+Hasi retired at the end of the 2007–08 season and subsequently joined Anderlecht as an assistant manager.
+He signed a two-year contract with the Belgian club in 2008 and remained in his role for six years, assisting multiple head coaches during his tenure.
+During this period, he played a crucial role in the development of young players and the tactical setup of the team.

+On 10 March 2014, Hasi was promoted to head coach following the dismissal of John van den Brom, after Anderlecht struggled in the league, winning only three of their eight post-Christmas matches and facing the risk of missing out on the title.
+Under Hasi’s leadership, the club managed a strong turnaround, winning eight of their remaining eleven games, including a crucial final stretch of five consecutive victories.
+This remarkable run secured Anderlecht’s third consecutive Belgian Championship and reaffirmed their dominance in domestic football.

-Hasi retired at the end of the 2007–08 season and became the assistant manager of his former club RSC Anderlecht.
-He signed a two-year contract at the club in 2008.
-On 10 March 2014, Hasi replaced John van den Brom as head coach.
-Following two and a half seasons with the club, Hasi was sacked on 26 May 2016 after losing the league title to rivals Club Brugge.
+Following two and a half seasons as head coach with the club, Hasi was sacked on 26 May 2016 after losing the league title to rivals Club Brugge.

 Legia Warsaw

-On 4 June 2016, Hasi was appointed as the new manager of Legia Warsaw.
+On 4 June 2016, Hasi was appointed new manager of Legia Warsaw.
 Due to poor results, notably the disastrous 6–0 home defeat to Borussia Dortmund in the 2016–17 UEFA Champions League, Hasi was relieved of his duties on 18 September 2016.

 Olympiacos

-On 9 June 2017, Hasi was unveiled as the new manager of the Greek team Olympiacos F.C., penning a two-year contract worth €600k per annum.
+On 9 June 2017, Hasi was unveiled as the new manager of the Greek team Olympiacos, penning a two-year contract worth €600k per annum.
 The board chose him over other candidates based on his experience in UEFA Champions League qualifying matches, with the objective of leading the Reds to the competition's group stage after a year's absence.
 The feat was officially accomplished on 22 August 2017, as the team pulled off a 3–1 aggregate victory (2–1 at home and 1–0 away) over Rijeka in the competition's playoffs.
 Criticized for his substandard defensive coaching and man management, Hasi was relieved of his duties on 25 September 2017, due to a string of negative results including a 2–3 Champions League group stage home defeat against Sporting CP, and successive league fixtures without a win, culminating to a 3–2 away loss to arch-rivals AEK despite being 0–2 up after just over 60 minutes of play.

-Saudi Arabia

-On 26 July 2018, Hasi was appointed as the manager of the Saudi Arabian club Al-Raed.
-During the 2019–20 season, Hasi lead Al-Raed to a fifth-place finish, their highest in the top flight.